Pet Care Home

-The Kissing Gourami are quite hardy and have a great appetite.
+The Kissing Gouramis are quite hardy and have a great appetite.
 But these are relatively large fish and require as large a tank as possible.
 If they get overcrowded their growth can become stunted.
-In their native environment Kissing Gourami can get up to 30 cm (12 inches), though in the aquarium they usually reach only 12 - 15 cm (5 - 6 inches).
-Though they are generally considered community fish they can become bullies to smaller fish.
-They do best with other large companions.
+In their native environment they can get up to almost 12 inches (30 cm) in length but in the aquarium they usually reach only 5 – 6 inches (12 – 15 cm).
+For the best results when keeping them provide an aquarium that is at least 75 gallons, and a larger tank is even better.
+A favorable decor can be provided with artificial plants and some driftwood, which will provide places for hiding and retreat.
+They like real plants in the aquarium but they enjoy snacking on them.

 • Kingdom: Animalia